MoizSitabkhan/Bank-Management-System/README.md

 6. Complains or feedback
 7. Option if you forgot password

-### A password is also added when creating a new account
+#### A password is also added when creating a new account
-### It would ask for password when asking to check for a particular account and only the right user to withdraw or deposit money
+#### It would ask for password when asking to check for a particular account and only the right user to withdraw or deposit money
+##### A complete report has been created for the project as I made it as Mini Project for our college